 - September 5, Labor Day - and end of Diamond Celebration

 - November 11, Veterans Day

 - November 24, Thanksgiving

 Another thing that makes giving your family a future Disneyland vacation pretty great is you don't have to pay for it all up front.
-You can use our layaway plan and hold your vacation for as low as $125 down.
-Final payment is due two weeks before you travel, so you can make as many payments in any amount you wish until the remaining balance is due.
+You can use our layaway plan and hold your vacation for as low as $175 down.
+Final payment is due five days before you travel, so you can make as many payments in any amount you wish until the remaining balance is due.

 I hope that this inspires some Disneyland gift giving magic for your family as well!
 If you'd like to announce your Disneyland vacation in a creative way, be sure to visit our vacation surprise page for all sorts of ideas and free printables.
 We'd love to help you book your next Disneyland vacation, no matter when you go.
 Check out our Disneyland packages online, or call our vacation experts at 855-GET-AWAY.

 Check out these other great articles:

 12 Reasons to Visit Disneyland In the Next 12 Months